 The first teeth that babies get are obviously going to fall out at some point but it is still important to look after them and teach your little one to look after them.
 The first teeth help them to chew, talk and make space for their adult teeth.

-Encourage healthy snacks.
 If you do give your child sugary snacks or drinks, give them at meal times to give their teeth time to recover.
 For snacks in between meals offer savoury snacks such as cheese or vegetables.
-Encourage them to have a cup of water and the end of meal times to wash any sugary remnants away.
+Encourage them to have a cup of water after a meal to wash any sugary remnants away.